jathorp/data-agregator/infra/README.md

 # Real-Time Data Aggregation Pipeline

 This repository contains the complete Infrastructure as Code (IaC) for a real-time data ingestion and aggregation pipeline on AWS.
-The infrastructure is defined using Terraform and is structured into a series of logical, independently deployable components.
+The infrastructure is defined using Terraform and is structured into a series of logical, independently managed components.

 ## Architecture Overview